What are your chances of acceptance?

 Application Deadline: April 1 is the priority deadline—rolling after that

-One of several summer programs offered by Fordham’s Gabelli School of Business, Exploring Entrepreneurship brings high school juniors and seniors together to learn about entrepreneurship.
+This summer program offered by Fordham’s Gabelli School of Business, Exploring Entrepreneurship brings rising high school juniors and seniors together to learn about entrepreneurship.
 Participants will work with peers to develop a business idea and pitch it to a panel of startup experts.
 They will also experience real startup environments and learn more about launching a business.

 10. Finance Institute: Wall Street in the Classroom, Fordham University